videxrealone/Buffer-Overflow/README.md

 ![image](https://user-images.githubusercontent.com/91763346/196140273-7d011149-a523-4ef2-9045-7f131c402042.png)

 Hello everyone!
-This Buffer Overflow documentation provides the complete demonstration, understanding and the scripts necessary for buffer overflow exploitation.
+This Buffer Overflow Proof of Concept provides the complete demonstration, understanding and the scripts necessary for buffer overflow exploitation.

 ## Introduction